daverted/udf/README.md

 *Tip: You may use the same `class_file` with a different `function_name` and `default_params` to produce multiple UDFs from the same class.*

+*Note: The default_params value are set within the function’s library manifest entry.
+Unless specified, all the parameters specified in the Params section are mandatory.
+The validation checks that are applied to the Params in the function validate method mean that a missing parameter value will result in a failed validation (by throwing a “Missing <PARAM_NAME> parameter”).
+The validation result should be a user-friendly description of the validated function.

 ## Deleting UDFs